Best Raspberry Pi HATs 2024: Expansion Boards for Every Project

 If you intend to use a HAT with the Raspberry Pi 400 then you will also need a breakout connector, such as Pimoroni's Flat HAT Hacker HAT.
 If you are feeling adventurous, you can even use some HATs with the original 26 pin GPIO models of Raspberry Pi or the Raspberry Pi Pico W. Other Raspberry Pi alternative boards may claim compatibility with HATs, but do your research before connecting as you may inadvertently damage the boards.

 To help you choose, we’ve listed the best Raspberry Pi HATs that we have personally tested, grouped by their use case.
-These expansion boards can be used for everything from general learning to implementing A.I. via Machine Learning.
+These expansion boards can be used for everything from general learning to implementing A.I. via Machine Learning (Raspberry Pi has released a torrent of AI based boards recently).
 Or you could just build your own Raspberry Pi powered robot to explore the world around us.

-The release of the Raspberry Pi 5 surprised many, including HAT and addon creators who are working to patch their boards for use with the latest Raspberry Pi.
+The release of the Raspberry Pi 5 surprised many, including HAT and addon creators who are still working to patch their boards for use with the latest Raspberry Pi, including the recent Raspberry Pi 5 2GB.
 The issues that they face are two-fold.
 Firstly there are changes to how Python works on the Debian 12 Bookworm-based OS.
 The changes boil down to that we can no longer install Python modules directly to the OS.
 Instead we need to install into virtual environments.
 Secondly, due to the new RP1 chip, how the GPIO is accessed has changed.
-This had lead to many HATs being incompatible with the Pi 5, for now.
-The situation is still ongoing, something that Raspberry Pi mention in a recent blog post.
+This has lead to many HATs being incompatible with the Pi 5, for now.
+Progress is being made by developers who maintain the software behind our favorite boards.

 Raspberry Pi HAT Shopping Tips